Typography -Task1 / Exercises

 a.
 Further formalization of the cursive hand,

 b.
-Half-uncials mark the formal beginning of lowercase letterforms,
+Half-uncials mark the formal beginning of lowercase

 c.
 Replete with ascenders and descenders